salesforce/lwc-rfcs/text/0000-dynamic-events.md

 ## Detailed design

-A new directive `lwc:on` will be introduced that can be used to declaratively add a collection of event listeners whose name or event handlers may not be known while authoring the component.
+A new directive `lwc:on` will be introduced that can be used to add a collection of event listeners whose name may not be known while authoring the component.

 ### Structure